The Adventure Bite

 So great!
 We love keeping our food as local as possible and this was just one more reason for us to happily keep serving these lamb kofta flatbreads to all our willing guests haha.

 I hope you make them soon and be sure to head over to AmericanLamb.com to snag even more incredible recipes to make lamb a part of your family meals soon!
-And right now check out Lambventures their new summer promotion where you can win all kind of fun prizes (including a large green egg grill and TONS of amazing lamb!).
+And right now check out Lambventures their new summer promotion where you can win all kinds of fun prizes (including a large green egg grill and TONS of amazing lamb!).

 Happy grilling!